Bike Tripper

 Page Summary:

-The central Historic District is a designated National Historic Landmark, covering 240 acres including the Jekyll Island Club and 33 historic structures.
-Jekyll Island operated as a private enclave for elite members (1888-1942), the Jekyll Island Club (now part of Jekyll Island Club Resort) was the clubhouse.
-The "cottages" (most would call them "mansions"), were built as winter homes for families with names such as Morgan, Rockefeller, Gould and Vanderbilt.
+The "cottages" - most would call them "mansions" - were built as winter homes for families with names such as Morgan, Rockefeller, Gould and Vanderbilt.
 Many have been restored to their former glory, and are open to visitors.

 Shell Road Trail starts behind the Jekyll Island Museum and runs to the east parallel to Shell Road for 0.8 mile, passing the golf course to the Miniature Golf complex at Beachview Drive.
-Here it meets the Ocean View Trail near Great Dunes Beach Park.
+Here it meets the Oceanview Trail near Great Dunes Beach Park.

 The Glimpses of Golf Courses Trail runs along Captain Wylly Road about 1.5 mile.
 It also runs east-west, past the Tennis Center and Golf Club.
-It links to North Loop Trail at both east and west ends (effectively closing the loop), and also to the Ocean View Trail.
+It links to North Loop Trail at both east and west ends (effectively closing the loop), and also to the Oceanview Trail.

 The North Loop Trail makes a 9-mile loop around the northern end of the island.
 Starting on the western side it links with the Historic District Trail and Glimpses of Golf Courses Trail.
 It first passes the Jekyll Island Airport, then follows Riverview Drive along the East River northbound, including boardwalks overlooking the marsh hammock.
 At the northern end are Jekyll Island Fishing Pier, and Driftwood Beach.
-Looping onto the eastern side it follows Beachview Drive southbound, and at its end links back to Glimpses of Golf Courses Trail and Ocean View Trail.
+Looping onto the eastern side it follows Beachview Drive southbound, and at its end links back to Glimpses of Golf Courses Trail and Oceanview Trail.

-On the west, the trail runs along Riverview Drive about 3 miles to Horton House, the oldest tabby house in Georgia (1743), and adjacent DuBignon Cemetery.
 William Horton was a British officer in the Revolutionary War and was granted Jekyll Island in 1735 during the British Colonial Period.
 A variety of crops were grown, and the first beer brewery established (remains are nearby).
-After Horton's death, the house eventually became the residence of the DuBignon family from 1790 to the mid-1800's.
+After Horton's death, the house eventually became the residence of the DuBignon family.

-Continuing north from Horton House along Riverview Drive in about 1/2 mile is an intersection - go right onto Beachview Drive toward Driftwood Beach, or go left onto Clam Creek Road to the Clam Creek Picnic Area and then on to the Jekyll Island Fishing Pier (parking, restrooms, picnic tables and grills, bait shop.
+Continuing north from Horton House along Riverview Drive in about 1/2 mile is an intersection - go right onto Beachview Drive toward Driftwood Beach, or go left onto Clam Creek Road to the Clam Creek Picnic Area and then on to the Jekyll Island Fishing Pier (parking, restrooms, picnic tables and grills, bait shop).
 Past the fishing pier, the trail crosses Clam Creek, then runs south where it meets Beachview Drive at the Driftwood Beach parking area.

 Nearby Biking: